ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

-## Subject and Body Customization
+## Subject and body customization

 The text in the parameters for Subject and Body can be customized according to the specific needs.
 For added convenience, we've made a couple of implementations in order to provide more formatting capabilities and to  facilitate the action as a whole.

 - escape charts